Palat scores late, Lightning beat Rangers 3-2 in Game 3 - WHIZ News

 Tampa Bay, which hadn’t lost consecutive playoff games in three years before dropping Games 1 and 2 at Madison Square Garden, rallied from a 3-2 deficit to win its first-round series against Toronto in seven games.

-New York has demonstrated an ability to rebound from adversity in these playoffs, too.

-The Rangers overcame a 3-1 deficit to beat Pittsburgh in the opening round, then rebounded from losing the first games on the road and trailing Carolina 3-2 before winning another tough seven-game series to reach the East finals.

 NOTES: Lightning Brayden Point missed his sixth consecutive game with a lower body injury.
-He hasn’t played since leaving the lineup during Tampa Bay’s Game 7 victory over Toronto in the first round. … The Rangers lost to the Lightning for the first time this season.
-They entered Sunday 5-0 against the defending champ, with three of the wins coming during the regular season.
+He hasn’t played since leaving the lineup during Tampa Bay’s Game 7 victory over Toronto in the first round. … Rangers forward Ryan Strome left with an early injury, winding up playing a little more than seven minutes. … The Rangers lost to the Lightning for the first time this season.
+They entered Sunday 5-0 against the defending champ, with three of the wins coming during the regular season. … New York is 8-1 at home during the playoffs compared to 2-6 on the road.

 More AP NHL: https://apnews.com/hub/nhl and https://twitter.com/AP_Sports